 What is a fraternity or sorority?

-A fraternity (for men) or sorority (for women) is a social, values-based organization typically identified by Greek letters (there are also co-educational organizations).
-Fraternities and sororities have been a part of institutions of higher education for almost two centuries, and membership in a fraternity or sorority is for life.
-Membership in a fraternity or sorority will offer experiences with service, leadership development, academic excellence, and deep friendships.
+A fraternity (for male-identified students) or sorority (for female-identified students), or co-educational fraternal group is a social, values-based organization typically identified by Greek letters.
+Fraternities and sororities have been a part of institutions of higher education for over two centuries, and membership in a fraternity or sorority is considered to be for life.
+Membership in a fraternity or sorority will offer experiences with service and philanthropy, leadership development, academic excellence, and deep friendships.
 At Ohio University, there are over 30 social (different from academic honor societies) fraternities and sororities to choose from, and all are "chapters" or a branch of a larger inter/national organization.